Political Science, Bachelor of Science

 |Progression Plan Link||View Progression Plan|

 Building upon this fundamental knowledge, our curriculum ensures that students can define, design, and implement effective research projects in political science.
 In addition, they will be able to make clear and effective demonstrations of their work in writing and in public presentations.
 Students will also leave this program ready to understand, and be able to meet, the expectations of professionalism and citizenship.
-Students in the BA degree will also leave with an ability speak, read, and write in a second language.

 Student Learning Outcomes